marcelolavor/AOAI-workshop/0- Requirements/README.md

 # Requirements
 - Visual Studio Code
 - Python (tested with 3.10, 3.12)
-- Pyhton virtual environment tool (venv)
+- Python virtual environment tool (venv)
 - An Azure account
 - Azure subscription onboarded into Azure OpenAI
 - Necessary permissions to deploy resources in the subscription